laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 3. Plan **projects** to achieve the outcomes
 4. Derive required **routines** and **mindsets** to support the value goals.

-Input: Self-awareness
+Input: Self-awareness.
-Output: Projects plan, routine and mindset
+Output: Projects plan, routine and mindset.

 ## Pillar note